 Lantana is a genus containing about 150 species of flowering plants.
 They’re technically classified as shrubs, but their blossoms grow on trailing, vine-like stems that make them a good choice for planting in hanging baskets, elevated beds, or large containers from which they can trail over the edge.
-Lantana blossoms with clusters of small flowers that are often a combination of bright colors like pink, orange, purple, yellow, and/or red.
+Lantana blossoms with clusters of tiny flowers that are often a combination of bright colors like pink, orange, purple, yellow, and/or red.
 They produce a citrus-like fragrance that attracts a variety of pollinators.

 51. Lathyrus (Lathyrus)

 A member of the legume family, the Lathyrus genus contains about 160 species.
-Of these, the Lathyrus oderatus or sweet pea is one of the most popular.
+Of these, the Lathyrus oderatus or sweet pea is among the most popular.
 It’s known for its papery pink blossoms and pleasantly sweet fragrance that’s popularly used in soaps, perfumes, and cosmetics.
 Lathyrus plants are native to temperate environments around the world and can grow into either bushy or climbing plants.

 52. Lilac (Syringa)

 Commonly called lilacs, 12 recognized species currently make up the Syringa genus.
 Lilacs are small trees that blossom in late spring or early summer, producing intensely fragrant clusters of blossoming flowers in shades of lilac-purple, pink, blue, or white.
-Known for their signature scent, lilacs also have symbolic meanings that depend on the color of blossom.
+Known for their signature scent, lilacs also have symbolic meanings that depend on the color of their blossom.
 White symbolizes purity and innocence, pink symbolizes love, blue represents happiness and tranquility, and lilac-colored lilacs represent first love.